sgreskov/2018_code/README.md

-Leveling up the personal website for 2018
+Leveling up the personal website for 2018 - Focus on Experimentation and thoughtful layout.
+Website should convey that I am curious and excited about design / technology.

+To Learn:

+1. Javascript to measure from top of page / parent
+2. Javascript to add classes on hover or click (and remove on unhover / click other)
+3. Dead simple paralax

 Old website review: